Part 2: Objects and Properties

 4. Zoom out so you can see both White_Sands-SULF () and Missile_Tgt ().

-5. You are going to launch a sounding rocket from White_Sands-SULF () and it impacts Missile_Tgt ().
+5. You are going to launch a sounding rocket from White_Sands-SULF () so that it impacts Missile_Tgt ().

 The Missile () object models the properties and behavior of a vehicle following an elliptical path that begins and ends at the surface of the central body.